ShanGGraff/currency_exchanger/README.md

 2. Install [Node.js](https://nodejs.org/en/) if not already installed
 3. Install [Nope Package Manager (npm)](https://www.npmjs.com/) if not already installed on your local machine.
 You can find installation instructions [here](https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js)
 4. Navigate to the directory where you will be cloning the project to
-5. Clone the project to your current directory using the following command: `git clone https://github.com/ShanGGraff/`
+5. Clone the project to your current directory using the following command: `git clone https://github.com/ShanGGraff/currency_exchanger/`
 6. Make sure to `cd` into the the cloned project directory.
 Make sure to be in the root directory of the project
 7. Run `npm install` in the terminal to install project environment and required dependencies
 8. Run `npm run build` to create production environment
 9. If you'd like to run project in a development server run the following: _`npm run start`_
 10. To run Lint, use the following command: `npm run lint`
 11. To run tests with Jest, use the following: `npm test`

-## Additional Setup/Installation Note for Mac Users <a id="mac"></a>

-To get the environment to work properly on a Mac, change line 8 in the package.json file in the root directory to: `"start": "npm run build, webpack-dev-server --open  -mode development",`

-Also add .DS_Store to the .gitignore file in the root directory.
+12. User will also need to sign up for an API key from www.exchangerate-api.com.
+Once user has an API key, they will need to add an .env file in the root directory of the project.
+The .env file should contain the following: API_KEY=__your-api-key-here__. **Important:** Make sure to add your .env file to .gitignore before pushing any changes to github so your API key isn't publicly viewable.

 ## Specifications <a id="specs"></a>